 The Ústí region enjoys an excellent location between Prague and Germany.
 It lies in the northwest of the Czech Republic along its northern border with Germany.
 Other neighbours include the Liberec Region in the northeast, the Karlovy Vary and the Pilsen Regions in the west, and the Central Bohemian Region in the southeast.

-The region`s area of 5,335 km2 accounts for 6.8% of the Czech Republic’s total area.
-Agricultural land covers nearly 52% of the region’s territory, forests cover 30 % and water areas 2% of the territory.
+The area of the Region 5,335 square kilometres accounts for 6.8% of the Czech Republic’s total area.
+Agricultural land covers nearly 52% of the Region’s territory, forests covers nearly 31% and water areas 2% of the territory.

 The Region has an important transport location in relation to the European Union.
-The important international road E55 runs through the Teplice and Litoměřice Districts, linking the north and the south of Europe, and going on from the town of Lovosice as the highway D8.
-Another important route is the road leading along the Ore Mountains to the northern part of the Liberec Region.
+The important international road E55 runs through the Teplice and Litoměřice Districts, linking the north and south of Europe, and going on from the town of Lovosice as the highway D8.
+At the end of 2006 a new segment of highway D8 over Krušné hory with direct connection to the German highway A17 was open to traffic.
+Another important route is the road leading along Krušné hory (the Ore Mountains) to the northern part of the Liberecký Region.
 No less important is also the route coming from the Federal Republic of Germany via Chomutov and Louny to Prague.
 The main railway route is the international track from the Federal Republic of Germany via the town of Ústí nad Labem to Prague.
-The Labe River is the most important water route in the Czech Republic and enables shipping to Hamburg, a port in the North
+The Labe River is the most important water route in the Czech Republic and enables shipping to Hamburg, a port in the North Sea.